[Reading time: 2 minutes]

-The way we traditionally approach major changes in our organisations seems to make sense:
+The way organisations traditionally approach major change seems to make sense

 - We write down what (we think) we want.